linusHernvall/linus-hernvall-cv/README.md

-# Resume
+# CV

-This is a school project where I'll construct an online resume.
+This is a school project where I'll construct an online CV.